-- The Golden Girls had an episode with one of these.
+- The Golden Girls had an episode with one of these (Mr. Haha's Hotdog Hacienda).
 It was Rose's attempt to make a fun birthday for Dorothy.
 It didn't work, naturally.

-- The third episode of The IT Crowd featured a restaurant named Messy Joe's.
+- The third episode of The IT Crowd featured a similar restaurant named Messy Joe's, voted "best family restaurant in London", complete with in-house mariachi singers and clowns.
 Moss mispronounces it as 'Messijos,' recommending that Roy and Jen take their dates there.

 - A later episode of The Man Show had a skit set at an actual Chuck E. Cheese's, although it was not referred to by name.
 Adam rounded up some Latin American day laborers and treated them to a night on the town.
 The Where Are They Now montage at the end informs us that one of the immigrants "returned to his native Guatemala with tales of a magical rat who made dreams come true...He was burned as a heretic."

-- Tim Wilson's song "Chucky Cheese Hell" is sung from the point of view of a bouncer at Chuck E. Cheese, where "The band sucks and the pizza's cold/And you eat it with a slobberin' four-year-old..."
+- Tim Wilson's song "Chucky Cheese Hell" is sung from the point of view of a bouncer at Chuck E. Cheese, where "The pizza's cold/And you eat it with a slobberin' four-year-old..."

 - The backstory of Skullomania: He was a salaryman forced to wear a stupid costume for a sale promotion, until one day, he decided he was the next generation of Kamen Rider.

-- Wonderella's friends have a surprise birthday party for her every year at "Chunk E. Cheeses," as seen here, here, and here.
+- The Non-Adventures of Wonderella: Wonderella's friends have a surprise birthday party for her every year at "Chunk E. Cheeses," as seen here, here, and here.

 - The protagonists of Scrambled Eggs tried to avoid attending one of Michelle's birthday parties by hiding at Chunky Cheesy's, because no one goes there anymore, at least according to Quint.
 It turned out Michelle had the place reserved for her party, so the kids ended up attending anyway.